 - Step 2: Add warm milk and using a whisk, blend until smooth and cook for two minutes until it starts to thicken.

-- Remove the pot from the heat and add the grated cheeses, salt, pepper and nutmeg.
+- Step 3: Remove the pot from the heat and add the grated cheeses, salt, pepper and nutmeg.

 - Step 4: Add the cooked pasta and stir well.
 Stir in 1/4 – 1/2 cup of the water the pasta has cooked in.